jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     _Downloading the macOS package_

-1. Because of [App Sandbox](https://developer.apple.com/library/content/documentation/Security/Conceptual/AppSandboxDesignGuide/AboutAppSandbox/AboutAppSandbox.html) protections in macOS, you **cennot** just double-click the installer to run it.
+1. Because of [App Sandbox](https://developer.apple.com/library/content/documentation/Security/Conceptual/AppSandboxDesignGuide/AboutAppSandbox/AboutAppSandbox.html) protections in macOS, you **cannot** just double-click the package to install it.
 If you do, you will see the following message.
-This limitation will go away once PowerShell reaches beta because Microsoft will digitally sign the installer.
+This limitation will go away once PowerShell reaches beta because Microsoft will digitally sign the package.

     ![macOS sandbox warning](Images/ex1_macOS_Sandbox_Warning.png)

 1. To install the PowerShell package, open Finder and navigate to the "Downloads" directory.
-Control-click the downloaded **.pkg** file, select **Open With**, and in the flyout menu, select **Installer (default)** (or "Installer.app (default)" if your Mac is configured to show file-name extensions).
+Control-click the downloaded **.pkg** file, select **Open With**, and in the flyout menu, select **Installer (default)**.

     ![Opening the downloaded package](Images/ex1_Right_Click_Open.png)